leifbr/partnerlabs/docs/class1/modules/module3.rst

    #.
 You can default until **BIG-IP BASE NETWORKING AND VIRTUAL SERVICE CONFIGURATION** here is where you will tell the BIG-IP how you want your lab set up.

       #.
 If you leave the defaults the BIG-IP will basically be a blank slate.
 Yours to configure however you want.
       #.
-If you select **Yes** under **configBigipNet** the BIG-IP will be configured with the base networking for the labs (vlans, self IPs and default gateway)
+If you select **Yes** under **configBigipNet** the BIG-IP will be configured with the base networking for the labs (vlans, self IPs and default gateway).
+You lab guide may require networking to be preconfigured.
       #.
-Under **AS3 Declaration URL** you can enter a link to an AS3 json file that will configure your layer 4-7 services (pools, virtual servers, etc).
+Under **AS3 Declaration URL** you can enter a link to an AS3 json file that will configure your layer 4-7 services (pools, virtual servers, etc) as designated by the lab guide.
+Or, you can build your own AS3 json declaration.
-      #. **CONSULT YOUR LAB GUIDE TO DETERMINE THE NETWORKING AND L4-7 SERVICES REQUIRED FOR YOUR LAB**
+      #. **BE SURE TO CONSULT YOUR LAB GUIDE TO DETERMINE THE NETWORKING AND L4-7 SERVICES REQUIRED FOR YOUR LAB**

       .. important::
          If you enter an AS3 URL make sure **configBigipNet** is set to **Yes** or you will end up with no configuration on the BIG-IP.